leon-ai/blog.getleon.ai/content/blog/a-better-nlp-1-0-0-beta-7/index.md

 For the mobile app, I'll probably go with React Native to stay somehow consistent between the Android and iOS version and also with the whole Leon stack.

 Oh boy, so many things to think of!

+Going to kick off the TypeScript rewrite, see ya!